TradingAppStoreAdmin/TradingAppStoreExamples-TradeStation/README.md

 method void AnalysisTechnique_Initialized( elsystem.Object sender, elsystem.InitializedEventArgs args )
 begin
-	if not Has_Access(productSKU) Then RaiseRuntimeError("-- You are not authorized to use this product.
+	if not Has_Access() Then RaiseRuntimeError("-- You are not authorized to use this product.
 Please contact support@tradingapp.store");
 end;
 ```